wtsia/Blog-Site/roverblog/content/posts/Intrapersonalcommunication.md

   - communication done through a medium such as social media vs face-to-face
 - Digital Natives:
   - born after early 1990s with communicative technology
+  - differences in channel preferences and topics of discussion
 - Warranting:
 -
   - degree to which info is controllable by the person being described (secondhand newspaper article on accomplishments vs yourself blogging)